 - Fresh Dates Vs Dry Dates – What Is The Difference?

 - How About The Selection And Storage?

-Also known as date palm (khajoor in Hindi), it is a flowering plant species from the palm family.
+Also popularly known as date palm (Khajoor/Khajur) in Hindi, ‘Kharjuramu’ in Telugu, ‘Pericham pazham’ in Tamil, ‘Eenthapazham’ in Malayalam, ‘Kharjoora’ in Kannada, ‘Khejoor’ in Bengali, ‘Khajur’ in Gujarati and ‘Kharik’ in Marathi.
+It is a flowering plant species from the palm family.
 It is usually cultivated for its sweet fruit.

 Scientifically called Phoenix dactylifera, the date fruit is believed to have originated in Iraq.
 The leaves of the date tree are 4 to 6 meters in length, with spines that have about 150 leaflets.
 The seeds of the fruit are soaked and ground for animal feed.
 And their oil is used in cosmetics and soaps.
 The seeds, at times, are also added as an additive to coffee beans.

 While fresh dates are available from August to December, one can purchase dried dates any time of the year.